sohanur-shanto/sohanur-shanto/README.md

 <h1 align="center">Hi 👋, I'm Sohanur Rahman Shanto</h1>
-<h5 align="center">A passionate self-taught Full Stack web developer and a freelance Data scientist from Bangladesh.
+<p align="center">A passionate self-taught Full Stack web developer and a freelance Data scientist from Bangladesh.
 My passion for software lies with dreaming up ideas and making them come true with elegant interfaces.
 I take great care in the experience, architecture, and code quality of the things I build.
 I am also an open-source enthusiast and maintainer.
-I learned a lot from the open-source community and I love how collaboration and knowledge sharing happened through open-source.</h5>
+I learned a lot from the open-source community and I love how collaboration and knowledge sharing happened through open-source.</p>

 <p align="left"> <img src="https://komarev.com/ghpvc/?username=sohanur-shanto&label=Profile%20views&color=0e75b6&style=flat" alt="sohanur-shanto" /> </p>